Paul Santorini: Hellenic radar

-Paul was named senior commander of anti-aircraft defense.
-By 1939, the equipment was functioning and able to observe aircraft up to 150 kilometers, the tests were conducted in Faliros.
-The equipment attracted the attention of the English military who were desperate to defeat the Germans.
+Santorini was named senior commander of anti-aircraft defense.
+By 1939, the equipment was functioning and able to observe aircraft up to 150 kilometers; the tests were conducted in Faliros.
+The equipment attracted the attention of the British military who were desperate to defeat the Germans.
 The Greek government shared the research the military conducted with its international allies during the desperate war times.
-Regrettably, Paul's contribution went unnoticed by the international scientific community even though he was awarded Greece's highest honor around that period for his work in the field.
+Regrettably, Santorini's contribution went unnoticed by the international scientific community even though he was awarded Greece's highest honor around that period for his work in the field.
 He was also posthumously credited for building the guidance system for Project Nike and the proximity fuse used in the Hiroshima atomic bomb.

 Ghost rockets

-In 1967, Paul, publicly stated that the 1947 Greek government investigation into the European Ghost rockets of 1946 were not missiles.
-Paul claimed the investigation was halted by senior U.S. military officials who knew them to be extraterrestrial in nature.
-Paul further explained to the Greek news that because there was no defense against the advanced technology of the aliens they feared widespread panic would result if the information was known to the public.
-Paul became a media sensation among UFO conspiracy theorists because he was a credible scientist who admitted the existence of extraterrestrial phenomena.
+In 1967, Santorini publicly stated that the 1947 Greek government investigation into the European Ghost rockets of 1946 were not missiles.
+He claimed the investigation was halted by senior U.S. military officials who knew them to be extraterrestrial in nature.
+He further explained to the Greek news that because there was no defense against the advanced technology of the aliens they feared widespread panic would result if the information was known to the public.
+Santorini became a media sensation among UFO conspiracy theorists because he was a credible scientist who admitted the existence of extraterrestrial phenomena.